 The latest chapter in her already incredible journey as a storyteller also serves as her most ambitious undertaking to date.
 While we are used to seeing her dazzle in front of the camera or in the writer’s room, this time around Liz took the camera into her own hands to shine a light on a subject near and dear to her heart.
 “The Human Race” is an inspirational documentary about six runners, all over the age of 50, as they train for the biggest race of their lives.
 These six athletes cover quite the spectrum: from a father attempting his very first 5K – with his autistic son by his side, to beloved running icon Kathrine Switzer who, in 1967, became the first woman to officially run the Boston Marathon as a numbered entry, to an 80-year-old running a half-marathon in celebration of her birthday, to a cancer survivor’s attempt to run across all 50 states.
 We find out what motivates them and we cheer for them all the way to the finish line – while getting to know their colorful personalities and gaining insight on how running helped them through various struggles.

-Jason Price of Icon Vs. Icon recently caught up with Liz Vassey her passion for the arts, her evolution as an artist, and the challenges of bringing her first documentary to the screen.
+Jason Price of Icon Vs. Icon recently caught up with Liz Vassey to discuss her passion for the arts, her evolution as an artist, and the challenges of bringing her first documentary to the screen.
 Along the way, she offers up an inside look at her unique career and a glimpse into what the future may hold for her both in front of and behind the camera.

 You’ve become a familiar face to audiences over the years through your eclectic body of work.
 How did the journey begin?